FAQ: Frequently Asked Questions

 I just placed my order.
 When will I get my shipment?

-It takes us one to two days to process your order and then it ships from Northern California.
-We process and ship orders Monday through Friday, via FedEx Ground or US Postal Service.
-A shipment can take from 2 to 5 working days to be delivered after it leaves our warehouse, depending on where you live and what shipping service you selected.
-Please call us (707/259-1935) to arrange for faster shipping if you need your order to arrive sooner.
+We process and ship orders from Northern California Monday through Friday, via FedEx or US Postal Service.
+Please call us (707/259-1935) to arrange for faster shipping if you need your order to arrive by a certain date.

 What do you charge for shipping?